mryap/fierce-robin/src/pages/about.md

 * Revamping Intranet and Internet running on Oracle system, responsible for front-­end design.
 Liaise with respective departments on web content publication
 * In-charged of web designing, updating and maintenance of clients’ website using HTML/CSS, JavaScript coding and Photoshop

-### Email Marketing
-* Responsible for publishing HTML email, running email marketing campaign, setting-up online ad tracking, and produce post-campaigns analysis and reporting using DART for Publishers (DFP) covering the APAC region

 <!--EndFragment-->

 ## Tables